preservim/vim-textobj-sentence/README.markdown

 If you’ve spotted a problem or have an idea on improving this plugin, please post it to the github project issue page.
-Pull requests that add new regression tests (even failing ones!) are welcome too.
+Pull requests that add new regression tests (even failing ones that demonstrate a bug!) are welcome too.

 <!-- vim: set tw=74 :-->